Monday, May 10: Cal Poly Roundup of COVID-19 Information

 For the latest updates, please visit the International Center website.

 Campus Dining is committed to caring for the campus community’s health and well-being, and to playing a constructive role in supporting Cal Poly.
 View the complete list of venue hours here.
-All purchases are asked to be made through the Grubhub app when possible.
+Campus Dining venues open this spring quarter with limited in-door seating following state and local guidelines.
+Face covering must be worn inside when not eating or drinking.
+Campus Dining is still asking that purchases be made through the Grubhub app when possible.
 This will lessen wait times and remove cash purchases.

 For students who canceled their Dining Plans during the spring 2020 quarter, their rollover dining dollars from fall and winter quarters will stay on their account and be available to spend through the 2020–2021 academic year.
 Students who use their dining dollars at the new Vista Grande Dining Complex in 2020–2021 will receive a 20% discount on all their purchases.